meronsisay/ToDo-app-js/README.md

-A simple JavaScript ToDo App
+# Simple JavaScript To-Do App
 Allow users to add, edit, and delete tasks.

 users can